Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T1S1.png)

-Securely mount the motor into the frame mount using 6x M3x8 screws.
+Securely fix the motor into the frame mount using 6x M3x8 screws.
 The first motor should be attached where the frame mount does not allow for sliding in the motor (back right).

 ### Step 2: Wheel Adapter